strapi/documentation/docusaurus/docs/dev-docs/intro.md

 </CustomDocCardsWrapper>

-:::tip
+:::tip Tips
-If you already know exactly what you're searching for, use the search bar at the top or navigate using the table of content.
+- If you already know exactly what you're searching for, use the search bar at the top or navigate using the table of content.
+- If you prefer learning more about Strapi while looking at the project code structure, you can use the interactive [project structure](/dev-docs/project-structure) page.
 :::
 ## Open-source & Contribution